AliRZ-02/ANCHorizonsBot/README.md

 - Thanks to [Alex] (https://stackoverflow.com/questions/5882005/how-to-download-image-from-any-web-page-in-java) for his code which was used to download the images from the API
 - Thanks to [Alexis Lours](https://github.com/alexislours/ACNHAPI) for creating and upkeeping the Animal Crossing New Horizons Database.
 - Thanks to Rita Andrighetti from Bayview Secondary School and their entire ICS department for their ICS3U lessons on File I/O
+- Thanks to Richard Chu & Rita Andrighetti from Bayview Secondary School for their ICS3U lessons on Bubble Sort
 - Thanks to the [Twitter4j team](http://twitter4j.org/en/configuration.html) for their work in creating the Twitter4j library and in documenting it, where code snippets relating to the Twitter Authentication Process were obtained from
 - Thanks to [Jesse English](https://groups.google.com/forum/#!topic/twitter4j/EqUg5R-nFgQ) for their response in the linked forum, which I used in the code handling the Twitter Authentication
 - Thanks to [Yasuke](https://groups.google.com/forum/#!searchin/twitter4j/in_reply_to_status_id/twitter4j/8n6lweif9gk/EAR58xKs_PoJ.html) for their response in the linked forum, which I used for the tweeting process